Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 yes, they also have access to plenty of control spells that can stop a monster on its tracks.
 But casting spells takes time and energy.

-To cast that classic explosive fireball, a wizard need to spend one turn casting the spell and from 0 to 3 additional turns growing it to the desired size and aiming it before they can attack.
-If the party is readying for an ambush, that's a great opening move.
-If you start doing that during a fight, it's likely the Knight and the Barbarian will have killed all enemies by the time you're ready.
+To cast that classic explosive fireball, a wizard needs to spend one turn casting the spell and from 0 to 3 additional turns growing it to the desired size and aiming it before they can attack.
+If the party is readying for an ambush, that big firebal is a great opening move.
+But if you start casting it during a fight, it's likely the Knight and the Barbarian will have killed all enemies by the time you're ready to throw it.
+Big area-effect control spells take a similar amount of time and even more energy to cast.

 DFRPG wizards really shine in the "utility magic" department.
 That's where you'll find most spells that are both relatively cheap and quick to cast, and do